Housing - Coronavirus (Covid-19) Information

 - Wearing personal face coverings outside of the resident’s room, including hallways, restrooms, etc., and throughout the campus

-- Respecting limits on how many residents can use community spaces including bathrooms, common spaces and study areas, and restrictions on events and social activities, per public health guidance
+- Respecting closures and limits on community spaces including bathrooms, common spaces and study areas, and restrictions on events and social activities, per public health guidance

 - Accepting limited face-to-face interactions with members of the Housing and Residence Life staff, following public health guidance